yuhengy/coredesign/documents/developLog.md

 + To understant MRET implementation:
 	+ PCsel for exception is still sent to preInstFetch by execute stage.
 	+ Exception target PC is send from writeBack stage at the same cycle, since all CSR hazard is solved, this is safe.

+## Nov1, 2020 commit-
+This commit implements explicit read/write to CSR.
+The code is easy to understand because each class/module is explicitly refer to one section in the `riscv-privileged.pdf`.

+Besides, RT-Thread file can be copied into `build/tesstbench/rtthread` with `make getFromRtthreadRepo`.